Database Setup and Model Creation – Laravel Tutorial Part 3

 Step 1: Configure Database Connection

-• Update the database configuration variables according to your database setup.
+file in your Laravel project root directory. - Update the database configuration variables according to your database setup.
 For example:

 DB_CONNECTION=mysql